troglobit/finit/doc/conditions.md

 Triggering
 ----------

-Conditions are triggered by using the `emit` command of the `initctl` control tool.
+Conditions are triggered either by plugins or by using the `emit` command of the `initctl` control tool.

 * `initctl emit +your/cond/here`